Skip to content

 How To Get Started Investing In Multi-family Homes In Boston

-The Boston real estate market is hot- prices keep rising in 2022, making it intimidating for new investors.
-However, if you think it’s too complicated, or even impossible, to invest in the city’s thriving multi- family market then think again.
-In some instances, you may even be able to achieve a lower net monthly payment for a multi-family home in Boston than for a single-family home.
-Keep in mind, there are a few steps to follow if you want to successfully invest in Boston real estate.
+The Boston multi-family real estate market is still going strong.
+The high pricing often makes it intimidating for new investors.
+However, if you think it’s too complicated, or even impossible to invest in the city’s thriving multi-family market, nothing could be further from the truth.
+In many instances, you may even be able to achieve a lower net monthly payment for a multi-family home in Boston than for a single-family home.
+Keep in mind, there are a few steps to follow if you want to successfully invest in multi-family Boston real estate.

 1. First, do the Math

-Your first step should be to determine how much you can afford to pay.
-Depending on the loan product, the down payment can be anywhere from 5% to 30%, or more.
-Typically on an investor loan (non-owner occupied), lenders are looking for at least a 20% down payment.
-However, if you’re going to occupy a portion of the property, the down payment could significantly change.
+Your first step should be to determine how much you can afford for a down payment.
+Depending on the loan product, the down payment can range from 5% to 30% or more.
+Typically, on an investor loan (non-owner occupied), lenders look for at least a 20–25% down payment.
+However, if you’re going to occupy a portion of the property, the down payment could become significantly more favorable.
+There are programs available that can make it easier to purchase your first multi-family.
+Never be afraid to ask around – a great multi-family real estate professional is usually well versed in trending deals or opportunities and can recommend a list of lenders experienced in multi-family financing.

-Investing and holding a rental property is a more lucrative long-term strategy and requires less cash on hand, especially if living in the property.
-Flipping typically requires larger amounts of cash reserves for construction/renovations.
-If the property needs work before you can rent it or flip it for a profit, you will need to add the estimated renovation cost to your budget and/or look into a construction loan product.
+Investing and holding a rental property is a more lucrative long-term strategy.
+Flipping properties in the Greater Boston Area typically requires larger cash reserves for construction/renovations.
+If the property needs work before you can rent it or flip it for a profit, you’ll need to add the estimated renovation cost to your budget and/or look into a construction loan product.
 Keep in mind that if you’re flipping, you need to account for carrying costs while the property is under construction and for sale.
 Carrying costs include mortgage payments, insurance, taxes, and utilities.
-Additional costs could be architect fees, plans, permits, etc.
+Additional costs could include architect fees, plans, permits, etc. As a rule of thumb, expect problems, delays, and cost overruns.
+It never hurts to add about 10 percent for overages in your budget.
+There is usually something that was forgotten or needed greater modification and/or time to bring to code.

 Terms to Know

-This is also the stage where you should familiarize yourself with a few common (but crucial) financial terms such as the following:
+This is also the stage where you should familiarize yourself with a few common (but crucial) financial terms:

-Net Operating Income: This is important if you want to rent out the property.
-Net operating income or NOI is the income that is left after taking the monthly rent and deducting all the regular expenses such as maintenance, utilities, etc.
+Net Operating Income (NOI): This is important if you want to rent out the property.
+NOI is the income that remains after deducting regular expenses such as maintenance, utilities, etc., from the monthly rent.

-Positive Cash Flow: If you take the NOI calculated above and subtract from that the amount of the monthly mortgage payment, you get the positive cash flow that the property will be generating every month.
+Positive Cash Flow: If you take the NOI calculated above and subtract the monthly mortgage payment, you get the positive cash flow the property will generate each month.

-Capitalization Rate or Rate of Return: This is calculated by taking the NOI/Net Operating Income calculated above and multiplying it by 12 to get the yearly figure.
+Capitalization Rate (Cap Rate): This is calculated by taking the NOI and multiplying it by 12 to get the annual figure.
 Then divide that by the current market value or purchase price.
-Let’s say a property costs $800,000 and the Net Operating Income is $4,000/mo.
-If you multiply the $4,000 by 12 you get $48,000 annual NOI.
-Divide that by the $800,000 purchase price, this gives you a return on investment of 6%.
+For example, if a property costs $800,000 and the NOI is $4,000/month, multiplying $4,000 by 12 gives you $48,000 annual NOI.
+Divide that by $800,000, and you get a 6% return on investment.

 Consider Risk

 Remember that a higher return on investment typically also means a higher risk.
-So you should always ask questions if any investment promises an unusually high ROI.
+You should always ask questions if any investment promises an unusually high ROI.
 This could mean you need to investigate the stated rental income.
 Pro-tip pointer, make sure you have a contingency to review all leases and financials in the offer to purchase.
 Even having utilities included in a lease can drastically change the building NOI.
+It never hurts to know a professional apartment leasing agent that has access to real-time data in your neighborhood of choice.
+Be leery of residential sales agents that focus on single-family homes.
+You want to know agents with rental expertise and a long history of renting apartments in your chosen area.

 Meeting with a mortgage broker